-The cost of buying groceries in Switzerland was a huge shock when we first relocated.
-It’s definitely made us think more closely about how much we used to spend on groceries in the US in comparison and how to cut our new, eye-watering grocery bill.
+The high cost of Switzerland food prices was a huge shock when we first moved to Europe.
+It definitely has made us think more closely about how much we used to spend on groceries in the US in comparison.
+We’ve been brainstorming how we might cut our new, eye-watering grocery bill.

 How much thought do you give to what you eat every day and where and how it’s produced?